Emergent Aortic Dissection Repair

-Emergent treatment of aortic dissection involves rapid open-chest surgical repair when the dissection involves the portion of the ascending aorta (close to the heart).
+Emergent treatment of aortic dissection involves rapid open-chest surgical repair.
+Doctors will perform this surgery when the dissection involves the portion of the aorta just above the heart, called the ascending aorta

-Recovery after repair of aortic dissection depends on the type of procedure, the location of the dissection and the patient's other medical conditions.
-Most patients will require monitoring in the intensive care unit for several days and may require additional procedures.
+Recovery after repair of aortic dissection depends on the type of procedure, the location of the dissection and your other medical conditions.
+Most patients will require monitoring in the intensive care unit for several days and may require additional procedures before going home.

 Where is Aortic Dissection Treated?

 Patients are transferred urgently to Intermountain Medical Center.
-Open repair of ascending aortic dissection is performed in the cardiovascular operating room (also called the CV OR) by a cardiothoracic surgeon and the cardiovascular OR team.
+A Cardiothoracic surgeon will operate in the cardiovascular operating room (also called the CV OR).
 Patients with descending aortic dissection are first admitted to the Thoracic ICU.

 If you have questions please call us: (801) 507-4223 or